-A Relay takeoff judges shall be assigned by the referee and shall stand so that they can clearly see both the touch of the incoming swimmer(s) and the feet of the departing swimmer(s) as they leave the starting platform, and shall judge whether the swimmer is in contact with the platform when the incoming swimmer touches the end of the pool.
+A Relay takeoff judges shall be assigned by the referee and shall stand so that they can clearly see both the feet of the departing swimmer(s) as they leave the starting platform and the touch of the incoming swimmer(s), and shall judge whether the swimmer is in contact with the platform when the incoming swimmer touches the end of the pool.

-- B If dual relay takeoff judging is used, the lane and side takeoff judges shall independently report infractions in writing without the use of the infraction hand signal.
-A relay shall be disqualified only if the lane takeoff judge has reported an infraction and the assigned side takeoff judge has confirmed the same infraction. - C When automatic relay exchange judging equipment is in use, the system printout will provide the information to judge relay exchanges.
+B If dual relay takeoff judging is used, the lane and side takeoff judges shall independently report infractions in writing without the use of the infraction hand signal.
+A relay shall be disqualified only if the lane takeoff judge has reported an infraction and the assigned side takeoff judge has confirmed the same infraction.

+C When automatic relay exchange judging equipment is in use, the system printout will provide the information to judge relay exchanges.
 Integrated backup timing cameras may be reviewed by the referee to confirm the automatic system's results.
-When backup timing cameras are not available, the referee will determine the confirmation process. - 103.10.6 Infraction Signal-Either the referee or the stroke, turn or relay takeoff judge shall immediately raise one hand overhead with open palm upon observing an infraction within that judge's jurisdiction.
-If the official does not do so, there shall be no disqualification.
+When backup timing cameras are not available, the referee will determine the confirmation process.